 How Much Protein Do You Need In Your Diet

 Protein should be spread throughout the day.
-It can’t process all of the protein at once, so best to eat smaller, more regular portions if you’re trying to up your intake.
+It can’t process it all at once, so best to eat smaller, more regular portions if you’re trying to up your intake.
 20g is the limit hourly, and it’s best to get some of this protein within 20 minutes of finishing training, often known as the metabolic window.
-The rest of the protein can be spaced throughout the day in meals & snacks.
+The rest can be spaced throughout the day in meals & snacks.

 Where Does Protein Come From?